Karen Mulder

-Karen Mulder (born 1 June 1968 or 1970) is a Dutch model and singer.
-She is well known for her work with Versace, Dior, and Chanel as a supermodel during the 1990s.
-Mulder repeatedly was featured on the cover of Vogue and was also a Victoria's Secret model, making her one of the original "Angels" and the first from both the brand and from her country.
+Karen Mulder (born 1 June 1968 or 1970) is a Dutch fashion model.
+She is known for her work with Versace, Dior, and Chanel during the 1980s and 1990s.
+Mulder was featured on the cover of Vogue and was also a Victoria's Secret model, making her one of the original "Angels" and the first from both the brand and from her country.
 In the early 2000s, she began to speak out about the dark side of the modeling industry and the dangers faced by underage girls and young women.

-In 2002, her cover single I Am What I Am which achieved some success in the French charts in 2002., reached No. 13 in France.
+In 2002, she released her cover single I Am What I Am which achieved some success in the French charts in 2002 and reached No. 13 in France.

 Early life

 Mulder was born in 1970 in Vlaardingen, South Holland, Netherlands.
 She was raised in The Hague and Voorburg.
 Her father, Ben Mulder, is a tax inspector and her mother, Marijke (née de Jong), is a secretary.
 Mulder has a younger sister, Saskia, who became an actress after a stint studying economics.
-In 1985, at age 15, Mulder and her family went on a camping trip in the south of France.
+In 1985, Mulder and her family went on a camping trip in the south of France.
 She saw an ad for Elite Model Management's "Look of the Year" contest in a newspaper.
 Mulder was wearing braces at the time and dismissed the idea of applying.
 A friend took some photographs she had of her and sent them to Elite without her knowledge.
 She won the preliminary contest in Amsterdam, and was sent to the finals of the contest, placing second.

 Mulder soon found herself in high demand for modeling jobs and was signed by Elite Paris.